 Estonians are proud of Pärt because he is a world-famous Estonian.
 Fame creates respect.
 But when we look more closely, his compositions address everyone, attempting to appeal to that shared aspect of human kind which rises above nationality, skin colour and culture.
 It is as if the music wishes to say that we are all in it together.
 Pärt commands respect and admiration from classical music fans from around the world.*

 Recent years have been especially successful for the maestro.
-Pärt has been given the title of the world’s most performed living composer by the classical music event database, backtrack.com, for third year in a row.
+Pärt has been given the title of the world’s most performed living composer by the classical music event database, backtrack.com, for many years in a row.
 Conductor Tõnu Kaljuste won a Grammy Award in the Best Choral Performance category for his work on Pärt’s album “Adam’s Lament” at the 56th Annual Grammy Awards in Los Angeles.

-A new theatrical production, premiered at the Tallinn’s Noblessner Foundry in 2015.
+A new theatrical production premiered at the Tallinn’s Noblessner Foundry in 2015.
 For “Adam’s Passion”, Pärt and American theatre visionary Robert Wilson came together to create a mesmerising symbiosis, combining Pärt’s music and Wilson’s stage choreography with stunning visuals.
-The stage production also gave a material for no less than two documentaries that premiered this week: “The Lost Paradise” and “Adam’s Passion”.
+The stage production also gave a material for no less than two documentaries: “The Lost Paradise” and “Adam’s Passion”.

 Pärt’s name has become very influential.
 It stands for music which many people love.
 Tranquillity, sadness and selfless love emanate from the sounds of that music.
 It consoles and gives strength.